kylenewm/ai-product-suite/README.md

 # AI Product Suite

-The following is a collection of AI-powered tools designed to automate and streamline day-to-day workflows for product managers.
+The following is a collection of tools designed to automate and streamline the day-to-day workflows for product managers.

 Interested in collaborating or have questions?
 Get in touch via email (**kylenewman1214@gmail.com**) or [LinkedIn](https://www.linkedin.com/in/kylenewman2023/).